MR-ant1/API-Backend-rrss/README.md

 DELETE USER BY ID: DELETE -> https://api-backend-rrss-dev-hhmf.1.ie-1.fl0.io/api/users/profile/ID You can delete any user from db introducing its ID in route where ID is located.
 Only super admins can use this endpoint.
 Authentification take place through tokenData.

+FOLLOW A USER: PUT -> https://api-backend-rrss-dev-hhmf.1.ie-1.fl0.io/api/users/follow/ID
+You can follow any other user by introducing its ID in route where ID is located.
+Authentification take place through tokenData.
+Follow will add to the users followers section and to your "following" section too.

+UPDATE ROLE: PUT -> localhost:4001/api/users/ID/role
+Super admins can change the role that any user has.
+Introduce in this endpoint the user ID you want to change role, and type its new role in body (there are only 3: user, admin and super_admin)

 </details>